orlof/dcpu-admiral/README.md

 >width*height
 </pre>

-Admiral treats an assignment as both an expression and as a statement.
-As an expression, its value is the value assigned to the variable.
-This is done to allow multiple assignments in a single statement, such as
+Admiral assignment is also an expression that returns the assigned value.
+It allows the assignment chaining in a single statement, such as

 <pre>
->x=y=z=0  # Zero x, y and z
+>x = y = z = 0  # Zero x, y and z
 >print x,y,z
 0 0 0
 </pre>